 4. Processing personal data Fairly, Lawfully and Transparently

-4.3.
-CEGA Group will conduct a general Privacy Impact Assessment upon the implementation of GDPR on 25 May 2018, and shall thereafter conduct Privacy Impact Assessments upon developing new procedures or processes, or entering into new forms of business which involve the processing of personal data.
+4.3 CEGA Group will conduct a general Privacy Impact Assessment following the implementation of GDPR on 25 May 2018, upon developing new procedures or processes, or entering into new forms of business which involve the processing of personal data.
 The CEGA Group DPO shall be responsible for any prior consultation with the ICO within the meaning of Article 36 GDPR.
 In particular, any new reliance on automated decision-making (including profiling) under Article 22 GDPR shall be referred to the ICO for prior consultation.

 5. Processing personal data for Specified Purposes only